ofmla/devito-wiki/[Manual]-Installing-Devito-on-CSD3@Cambridge.md

 # If everything went fine you should be able to run a typical operator. i.e.:
 DEVITO_LOGGING=DEBUG DEVITO_ARCH=intel python examples/seismic/acoustic/acoustic_example.py
 ```

+For an interactive session:
+Use \#SBATCH -A T2-CSPP017-CPU or sintr with the same -A option with the Skylake partitions for an nteractive session.